bsara/FirehoseJS/README.md

 So that the start_server.sh script knows where your apps are to start them for testing.

-You must also make sure that both your local API and billing apps have `rake db:create RAILS_ENV=testclient` and `rake db:migrate RAILS_ENV=testclient`
+You must also make sure that both your local API and billing apps have run `rake db:create RAILS_ENV=testclient` and `rake db:migrate RAILS_ENV=testclient`

 #### Documentation